Jira AI recommendations in software projects

 "AI-powered project management" gets thrown around a lot, but what does that look like when you're facing a packed Jira board first thing on a Monday?
 It's a fair question.
 I've seen threads on Reddit where people genuinely ask if Jira is an AI tool right out of the box, so you're definitely not the only one feeling a bit lost in the hype.

-Let’s cut through the noise.
-This guide breaks down what Jira’s AI can actually do.
-We’ll look at the features that come with Atlassian Intelligence, where third-party apps fill in the gaps, and how you can use these tools to make your projects less chaotic.
-We’ll get into the specifics of using AI for both planning and execution, and I’ll be straight with you about where the built-in tools fall short.
+Let's cut through the noise.
+This guide breaks down what Jira's AI can actually do.
+We'll look at the features that come with Atlassian Intelligence, where third-party apps fill in the gaps, and how you can use these tools to make your projects less chaotic.
+We'll get into the specifics of using AI for both planning and execution, and I'll show you how to get the most out of these powerful built-in tools.

 What are Jira AI recommendations, really?